blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

  - Burn the houses of those who skip prayers
  - Kill apostates
+ - Kill atheists by stoning, burning them is not okay

 - Women cannot divorce men
 - Men can divorce women